 - New accessible loading platforms

 Read the Destination Danforth Common Questions and Concerns document for further information.

 Looking for information on how to use the new complete street on Danforth?
 Check out the “How To” document which includes information for people walking, biking and driving.

 Visit the City’s website for further information:

 Thank you to everyone who attended the Virtual Community Meeting on July 23rd.
-Click here to view the presentation.
+You can view the presentation online.

 You can watch a recording of the meeting here: